Dick Cusack

-Richard John Cusack (/ˈkjuːsæk/ KEW-sak; August 29, 1925 - June 2, 2003) was an American actor and documentary filmmaker.
+Richard John Cusack (/ˈkjuːsæk/ KEW-sak; August 29, 1925 - June 2, 2003) was an American actor, documentary filmmaker and playwright.

 Early life

-Cusack was born Richard John Cusack on August 29, 1925 in New York City, the son of Margaret Cusack (née McFeeley) and Dennis Joseph Cusack.
+Cusack was born Richard John Cusack on August 29, 1925, in New York City, the son of Margaret Cusack (née McFeeley) and Dennis Joseph Cusack.
 His family was of Irish Catholic background.
 He served with the U.S. Army in the Philippines in World War II.
-After the war, he attended College of the Holy Cross in Worcester, Massachusetts, where he played basketball with Bob Cousy and roomed with Philip F. Berrigan, the peace activist.
+After the war, he graduated from the College of the Holy Cross in Worcester, Massachusetts, where he played basketball with Bob Cousy and roomed with Philip F. Berrigan, the peace activist.

 Career

 Until 1970, Cusack worked as a Clio Award-winning advertising executive.

 He then pursued a career as a film actor, beginning with minor roles.
 Most of his acting roles were playing authority figures, such as a United States Senate chairman, minister/chaplain, and U.S. secretary of state.
 He played a judge in the TV movie Overexposed and in the theatrical releases Things Change and Eight Men Out.

 Cusack was a documentary filmmaker.
 He also owned a film production company.

 He was honored with an award from the Evanston Arts Council for preserving a school and converting it into the Noyes Cultural Arts Center, which houses the Piven Theatre Workshop where his famous acting children trained.
 Two weeks before his death, he completed the final draft of a play to memorialize his former college roommate entitled, Backoff Barkman, which was produced posthumously in the Midwest.